Thinking about another pregnancy

 - you simply want a baby.
-Even if you didn’t plan the last pregnancy, miscarrying might have made you realise that’s what you want
+Even if you didn’t plan the last pregnancy, having a miscarriage or ectopic or molar pregnancy might have made you realise that you do want a baby

 - you think that only being pregnant again will help you to cope with your loss

 - you feel like it’s your last chance, for whatever reason.